-External directors
+External Directors

 Under the Companies Law, Israeli public companies are required to appoint at least two external directors to serve on their board of directors.
-Our shareholders approved in December 2004 the reappointment of Mr. Chaim Labenski as our external director, for an additional 3-year term and the appointment of Mr. Gil Weiser as our external director for a 3-year term.
+Our shareholders approved in December 2007 the appointment of Mr. Itzhak Wulkan and Ms. Orly Garti-Seroussi as our external directors, for a 3-year term.
 In addition, each committee of the board of directors entitled to exercise any powers of the board is required to include at least one external director.
 The audit committee must include all the external directors, See "Committees of the Board of Directors" below.

-Pursuant to the Israeli Companies Law at least one external director is required to have "accounting and financial expertise" and the other is required to have "professional expertise" or "accounting and financial expertise".
-A director has "professional expertise" if he or she satisfies one of the following:
+Pursuant to the Israeli Companies Law at least one external director is required to have "accounting and financial expertise" and the other is required to have "professional qualification" or "accounting and financial expertise".
+A director has "professional qualification" if he or she satisfies one of the following:

-- (i) the director holds an academic degree in one of these areas: economics, business administration, accounting, law or public administration; - (ii) the director holds an academic degree or has other higher education, all in the main business sector of the company or in a relevant area for the board position; or - (iii) the director has at least five years' experience in one or more of the following (or a combined five years' experience in at least two or more of these: (a) senior management position in a corporation of significant business scope; (b) senior public office or senior position in the public sector; or (c) senior position in the main business sector of the company.
+- (i) the director holds an academic degree in one of these areas: economics, business administration, accounting, law or public administration; - (ii) the director holds an academic degree or has other higher education, all in the main business sector of the company or in a relevant area for the board position; or - (iii) the director has at least five years' experience in one or more of the following or an aggregate five years' experience in at least two or more of these: (a) senior management position in a corporation of significant business scope; (b) senior public office or senior position in the public sector; or (c) senior position in the main business sector of the company.